raphaelbauer/casino-play/readme.md

 ## Description

-Play is a great framework but currently lacks a simple user sign-up and password recovery process.

-This project provides a simple method to integrate sign-up and password recovery to your project.
+This project provides a simple method to integrate user registration and password recovery to your project.
 The cool thing is that it is based on play's security concept.
 So we don't re-invent the wheel but simply add some stuff.

 ## Features
 * Signup / Registration of new users
-* Sending of Signup email for email verification
+* Sending of signup email for email verification
 * ReCaptcha protection against bots
 * Password recovery
-* Login via different url (eg. login / registration via https, rest of app handleded via http)
+* Login via different url (eg. login / registration via https, rest of app handled via http)
 * Simple management of arbitrary roles
 * Support for Siena ORM (planned support for other ORMs).
+* AfterUserCreationHook => do something when a user has been created in your db.

 # Getting started
 * Add - play -> casino-xx to your dependencies.yml